Privacy policy

 What we know about you.

 The data pipeline is deliberately tiny.
-Margin runs no server that handles your academic data.
+No Margin server ever handles your academic data.
 Your assignments move from your school's class portal, to your browser plugin, to your Todoist, to your device, using your own credentials at every step.
-We're never in the middle.
+We do run a small control plane for sign-in and device sync.
+It holds your account and plan, your devices and their settings, your encrypted Todoist token, and the record of any license key you've redeemed — never your assignments.
 Here's the full accounting:

 What we collect